einomi/CheckMateUI/README.md

 ✅ 🔃 Reduce the screen height to a minimum and check for vertical scrolling in popups, modals and other elements that can have their own scrollbar.

 ✅ 🔃 Checking the responsive design.
 Ensure the site looks great on popular screen resolutions: 320, 375, 568, 768, 1024, 1280, 1366, 1440, 1920, and 2560px.
 It is good to check the resolutions between these states by resizing the window.
-Also, it is helpful to set, for example, window widths of 1023px and 1024px or 767px and 768px, etc. - sometimes, there might be problems at the borders of breakpoints.
+Also, it is helpful to set, for example, window widths of 1023px and 1024px or 767px and 768px, etc. - sometimes, there might be issues at the borders of breakpoints.

 ✅ 🔃 Image sizes on the site are checked through the Network panel (Img tab) in Chrome Dev Tools.
 Approximate guidelines for image weights: for full-screen images - no more than 500-800kb; for all others - no more than 100-200kb.
 Ensure that the modern image formats (.webp, .avif) are used for all image assets.
 Also, recheck when images were replaced.